awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

     Your new DB subnet group appears in the DB subnet groups list on the RDS console\.
 You can choose the DB subnet group to see details, including all of the subnets associated with the group, in the details pane at the bottom of the window\.

-### Step 4: Create a VPC Security Group<a name="USER_VPC.CreateVPCSecurityGroup"></a>
+### Step 4: Create a VPC security group<a name="USER_VPC.CreateVPCSecurityGroup"></a>

 Before you create your DB instance, you must create a VPC security group to associate with your DB instance\.
-For instructions on how to create a security group for your DB instance, see [ Create a VPC Security Group for a Private DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB), or see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the Amazon VPC documentation\.
+For instructions on how to create a security group for your DB instance, see [ Create a VPC security group for a private DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB), or see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the Amazon VPC documentation\.

-### Step 5: Create a DB Instance in the VPC<a name="USER_VPC.CreateDBInstanceInVPC"></a>
+### Step 5: Create a DB instance in the VPC<a name="USER_VPC.CreateDBInstanceInVPC"></a>

 In this step, you create a DB instance and use the VPC name, the DB subnet group, and the VPC security group you created in the previous steps\.

 **Note**
 If you want your DB instance in the VPC to be publicly accessible, you must enable the VPC attributes *DNS hostnames* and *DNS resolution*\.
-For information on updating the DNS information for a VPC instance, see [Updating DNS Support for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)\.
+For information on updating the DNS information for a VPC instance, see [Updating DNS support for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)\.

-For details on how to create a DB instance, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For details on how to create a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

 When prompted in the **Network & Security** section, enter the VPC name, the DB subnet group, and the VPC security group you created in the previous steps\.